bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

     Silhouette maximum at number of clusters: 5

 The tree thus will be cut to yield five clusters.
 The means of the reciprocity matrices within each cluster are shown below.
-The first three roughly correspons to the (_visa required, visa on arrival_), (_visa required, visa requiredl_), (_visa free_, _visa free_) relationships.
+The first three roughly corresponds to the (_visa required, visa on arrival_), (_visa required, visa requiredl_), (_visa free_, _visa free_) relationships.
 The fourth group collates countries that are less welcoming than welcomed.
 The fifth represents a group of countries which either have mutual _visa free_ arrangements or being demanded _visa required_.

 ```python